 About Lisa Bennett

-Lisa is the co-author of Ecoliterate with emotional intelligence pioneer Daniel Goleman, editor of Women Amplified, and a contributor to The Compassionate Instinct.
+She is the author of the forthcoming book Savor the World, co-author of Ecoliterate with emotional intelligence pioneer Daniel Goleman, and editor of Women Amplified.

-Lisa has partnered with organizations including the American Psychological Association, Brown University, California Academy of Sciences, Center for Ecoliteracy, Chambers for Clean Energy and Innovation, Conferences for Women, Cornell University, the MacArthur Award-winning FrameWorks Institute, Human Rights Campaign, Packard Foundation, Protect Our Winters, Southern Poverty Law Center, Woods Hole Research Center, and others.
+Lisa has partnered with organizations, including the American Psychological Association, Brown University, California Academy of Sciences, Conferences for Women, Cornell University, Earth Knowledge, the MacArthur Award-winning FrameWorks Institute, Human Rights Campaign, Protect Our Winters, Southern Poverty Law Center, Woods Hole Research Center, and others.

 Lisa holds a Bachelor’s Degree in literature and writing, and a Master’s Degree in international affairs from Columbia University.
-The mother of two, she is a native New Yorker who lives in California.
+The mother of two adult sons, she is a native New Yorker who lives in California.

 Once upon a time, when people asked me where I was from, I’d duck the question because my hometown felt like a place I was trying to escape.
 Now, I realize how profoundly it influenced my life’s direction and prepared me for the work I do today.